Benjamin Siegrist: Loans

 Siegrist joined Football League Two side Burton Albion on a one-month loan deal on 28 November 2013.
 He was given the number one shirt and was named on the bench for Albion's match with Plymouth Argyle on 30 November 2013.
 He made no appearances, largely due to the form of Dean Lyness, and returned to Aston Villa after one month.

 In March 2014 Siegrist joined Cambridge United of the Conference Premier, the fifth tier of English league football, on loan until the end of the season.
 On 26 March 2014 Siegrist made his professional debut in a 3–0 win away to Salisbury City.
-Siegrist played three matches for Cambridge conceding only one goal and helping the club to a second-place league finish and ultimately the 2014 Conference Premier play-off Final, before a groin injury ended his spell at the club.
+Siegrist played three matches for Cambridge conceding only one goal and helping the club to a second-place league finish, before a groin injury ended his spell at the club.

 Siegrist joined Solihull Moors of the National League North on a one-month emergency loan on 8 October 2015 having recovered from a serious leg injury in May 2015.
 He played in the FA Cup third qualifying round for Solihull against Worcester City, the Moors forced a replay with a 1–1 draw in the first match but lost 1–0 in the replay, despite a string of fine saves from Siegrist.
 Siegrist made his league debut in a 1–1 draw away to Tamworth on 17 October 2015.
 Siegrist was named man of the match in a 2–2 draw with Lowestoft Town on 7 November 2015, making a string of saves to keep Moors in the game.
 Following a loan extension until March 2016 his good form continued as Moors moved clear at the top of the league in January 2016, they went on to win the league a few weeks after Siegrist's departure.

 On 19 March 2016, Siegrist joined Wycombe Wanderers on loan until the end of the season as cover, ultimately only playing a single match.